dmerejkowsky/blog/content/post/0076-twitter-timeline-cleaner.md

 When this is done, the TTC shows you a list of accounts sorted by decreasing score, and all you have to do is to select which irrelevant accounts you want to stop following.

-By the way, unless they explicitly configured their account to do so, each account you un-follow will *not* get notified, so there's a pretty good chance they won't get mad at you.
+By the way, unless they explicitly configured their account to do so, each account you unfollow will *not* get notified, so there's a pretty good chance they won't get mad at you.

 # Conclusion